-Prerequisite: Qualification for the Honors Program and Eligibility for ENGL 1.
+Prerequisite: Qualification for the Honors Program and Eligibility for ENGL1 Grading: letter grade or pass/no pass

-This course offers an honors comparative survey of the historical development of world literature in translation from ancient times to the mid or late seventeenth century, including works from Europe, the Middle East, Asia, and other areas and reflecting philosophical, political, and artistic changes in western and eastern cultures.
+This course offers an honors comparative survey of the historical development of world literature in translation from ancient times to the mid or late seventeenth century, including works from Europe, the Middle East, Asia, and other areas and reflecting

-World Literature II

-Prerequisite: Eligibility for ENGL 1 Grading: letter grade or pass/no pass
+ENGL 45 (C-ID ENGL 145) World Literature II 72 hours lecture Prerequisite: Eligibility for ENGL1 Grading: letter grade or pass/no pass

 This course focuses on world literature with an emphasis on works in translation, covering works from the Renaissance to contemporary times and emphasizing an appreciation of aesthetic, philosophical, and cultural concepts.
+Transferable to UC or CSU; see counselor for limitations

-Honors World Literature II 72 hours lecture
+ENGL 45H (C-ID ENGL 145) Honors World Literature II 72 hours lecture

-Prerequisite: Qualification for the Honors Program and Eligibility for ENGL 1.
+Prerequisite: Qualification for the Honors Program and Eligibility for ENGL1 Grading: letter grade or pass/no pass

 This course focuses on world literature with an emphasis on works in translation, covering works from the Renaissance to contemporary times and emphasizing an appreciation of aesthetic, philosophical, and cultural concepts.
+Transferable to UC or CSU; see counselor for limitations

-Survey of British Literature I
+ENGL 46 (C-ID ENGL 160) Survey of British Literature I

-Prerequisite: Eligibility for ENGL 1 Grading: letter grade or pass/no pass This course will focus on readings in the literature of the British Isles, with emphasis on English literature, Irish literature, and the works of other commonwealth nations, from the early medieval period to the last quarter of the eighteenth century.
+72 hours lecture Prerequisite: Eligibility for ENGL1 Grading: letter grade or pass/no pass

+This course will focus on readings in the literature of the British Isles, with emphasis on English literature, Irish literature, and the works of other commonwealth nations, from the early medieval period to the last quarter of the eighteenth century.
 Coursework will emphasize the appreciation of historical, philosophical, political, social, and aesthetic concepts inherent in the works and their milieus.
+Transferable to UC or CSU; see counselor for limitations